tomciosegal/nutri-store/README.md

 - [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) to style django forms.
 - [Django Heroku](https://pypi.org/project/django-heroku/) to improve deployment of django projects on heroku.
 - [Django Storages](https://django-storages.readthedocs.io/en/latest/) a collection of custom storage backends with django to work with boto3 and AWS S3.
-- [Gunicorn](https://pypi.org/project/gunicorn/) WSGI HTTP Server for UNIX to aid in deployment of the Django project to heroku.
 - [Pillow](https://pillow.readthedocs.io/en/stable/) as python imaging library to aid in processing image files to store in database.
-- [Psycopg2](https://pypi.org/project/psycopg2/) as PostgreSQL database adapter for Python.
 - [PIP](https://pip.pypa.io/en/stable/installing/) for installation of tools needed in this project.
 - [GitHub](https://github.com/) to store and share all project code remotely.
 - [Heroku] (https://www.heroku.com/) for deployment